Nathan Doak

-Nathan Doak (born 17 December 2001) is an Irish rugby union player who plays scrum-half and out-half for Ulster in the United Rugby Championship and the European Rugby Champions Cup.
+Nathan Doak (born 17 December 2001) is an Irish rugby union player who plays scrum-half and fly-half for Ulster in the United Rugby Championship and the European Rugby Champions Cup.

 The son of the former Ulster scrum-half and head coach Neil Doak, his brother Cameron is also a rugby union player.
 He was a mascot and a ball-boy at Ravenhill as a child.
-He started playing rugby at Wallace High School, and was part of the team that shared the Ulster Schools' Cup with The Royal School, Armagh after the final was called off due to the COVID-19 pandemic.
+He started playing rugby at Wallace High School in Lisburn, and was part of the team that shared the Ulster Schools' Cup with The Royal School, Armagh, after the final was called off due to the COVID-19 pandemic.
 He won the Ulster Boys' Schools Player of the Year award in 2020.